10 Best Job Interview Questions Recruiters Can Ask

-Why are you looking for a new job?
 If the candidate is unemployed, of course, this question is irrelevant to why she is looking for a new job.
 But for the employed candidates, this a good question to assess what the candidate is really looking for—and if your company can fulfill that objective.

 Most people, of course, are going to say that they are looking for something new with opportunities for growth and further career development or similar generic reasons.
 So, you will want to follow up with these next two questions.

-You say that you are looking for something new, what ideally would you like to see different in your new job?
 Is the candidate looking for a new industry?
 A new workload, or new coworkers?
 It all makes a difference.
 A candidate who is looking for new coworkers but is happy with their actual work is going to be a different candidate than a person who wants to change their career focus.

 Both are fine candidates, but they are looking for very different solutions.
 A person who wants a new environment is going to be very interested in your culture.
 A candidate who is looking for a different type of work will be very interested in the actual job description.

-What type of growth are you looking for?
 Is this a person who wants to move up from the role of individual contributor to a managerial job or is she hoping to climb the corporate ladder all the way to the top?
 Again, either is fine, just different.

 If your business is family owned and operated it's not the type of place that an outsider will be able to climb the corporate ladder.
 That's valuable information to have.

-What was your favorite part of your last (present) job?
 Again, what you're looking for with this question is whether this candidate is a good match for your company.
 An answer of “we had these amazing holiday parties” is very different from “every project had a start and an end date.
 I love the feeling of finishing a project.”

 Again, both answers are fine, but if this job doesn't come with a holiday party culture or has more of a continuous workload instead of specific projects, this person isn't a great fit for the position.

-What was your least favorite part of your last (present) job?
 Much like the prior question, you will find out what makes this candidate happy and what makes her unhappy.

-But, watch this question’s response for excessive whining.
+But, watch this question’s response about excessive whining.
 Keep in mind that a whole host of terrible bosses exists out there so if she says, “My boss was a micro-manager who liked to interrupt me every time I spoke,” it doesn't necessarily mean that you will hire a bad employee.

 It's possible that she did just have a terrible boss.
 You need to find out where the problem was.
 This may mean doing a bit more of a reference check than you'd normally do if the candidate is otherwise a good fit.

-If you could go back and advise your 18-year-old self on careers, what would you tell you to do differently?
 This isn't just a fun, what if, question.
 This question is designed to elicit what struggles the candidate has had in her career and, more importantly, how she's overcome them.
 You should ask follow up questions depending on her answers.